|The following website

 to any publicity which he may think it necessary to

-my experience, I think I am entitled to give the
+paid for my experience, I think I am entitled to give

 inmates of the houses.
 I have paid “ for cartage

-have not in either of my former letters named any
+(bursting).
+As I have not in either of my former

-maker of what are called Dr Arnott’s stoves.
-That such
+than every other maker of what are called Dr Arnott’s

-reasserting, and I feel satisfied that the publication
+feel justified in reasserting, and I feel satisfied

 Your correspondent “ANOPAX” in a private letter to me,